What’s the Best Way to Whale Watch?

+There are many ways to enjoy the incredible surface acrobatics from Humpback Whales.
 Maui Whale Watch Tours has been assembled to help direct you to the best Maui tours for whale watching after reviewing all of the options.
-We also have many great humpback whale images, whale information and descriptions, photography tips, and ways to help the whales.

 In the summer, our Humpback whales live and feed in the North Pacific where schools of small fish and krill are plentiful.
 During the winter, they migrate south to warm Maui waters in order to breed and mate.
 In our waters, the temperature isn’t suitable for krill and the small schooling fish of the humback diet like herring, mackerel, and capelin to live.